The Drawing Board – a podcast by WATG

 Full episode list:

-1 Feb – The Psychology of Design – WATG’S Bryan Algeo, Senior Vice President, Architect and Master Planner, and Xin Li, Associate Vice President and Senior Planner discuss The Psychology of Design.
+1 Feb – The Psychology of Design – WATG’S Bryan Algeo, Senior Vice President, Architect and Master Planner, and Xin Li, Associate Vice President and Senior Planner discuss The Psychology of Design in this episode of our podcast.
 The built environment is not only about the marriage of form and function.
 It is also about identity and emotions.
 How do designers identify the goals when it comes to how clients/users/public want to feel?
 What are the factors involved when looking at emotional goals and design principles?
 Is emotional intelligence a key characteristic of a good designer?

 15 Feb – How do you relocate a capital city? – The city of Jakarta will no longer be the capital of Indonesia with plans to relocate the government to Kalimantan in Borneo.
 The new capital, named Nusantara, is a bid to redistribute wealth and create a new ‘center of economic gravity’.
 Chris Panfil, Vice President and Director of Planning and Urban Design at WATG discusses the main factors that need to be considered when relocating a capital city.
 How do you rebuild one of the world’s most overpopulated capitals?
 And what happens to the old one?

 1 March – Redefining Luxury – Opulent.
 Grand.
 Expensive.
 Aspirational… Words that were once used to describe luxury.
 But what words would we use now?
 How has the pandemic reshaped our perspective and redefined our vision of what luxury really means?
-Rachel Johnson, Studio Director of Wimberly Interiors, and Jeremy Heyes, Senior Vice President, discuss what luxury means today.
+In this episode of The Drawing Board Rachel Johnson, Studio Director of Wimberly Interiors, and Jeremy Heyes, Senior Vice President, discuss what luxury means today.

 15 March – The Architect of the Future, Part 1 – The built landscape is a reflection of us, of our need to develop, to grow, to live, to thrive, and to be remembered.
 It is also a reflection of our relationship with our environment.
 Architects and designers have always been translators, if you will, between a need and a vision.
 Today, they are also leading the way in helping us change the way we relate to our environment toward a more sustainable and respectful relationship.
 The challenges facing architects today are vast and complex.
 What about the architect of the future?
 We get back to basics and ask what makes a good architect.
 How is talent defined?
 How are conversations between design teams and clients changing?
 And what will the architect of the future need to be ready for?
 Monita is joined by Monica Cuervo, Managing Director, Americas.

-29 March – The Architect of the Future, Part 2 – In the last episode, we spoke with Monica Cuervo who, with 30 years of experience at WATG, shared with us her perspective on what skills and talents are needed for architects both present and future to succeed in an ever-evolving landscape and climate.
+29 March – The Architect of the Future, Part 2 – In this episode of the podcast we speak with Monica Cuervo who, with 30 years of experience at WATG, shared with us her perspective on what skills and talents are needed for architects both present and future to succeed in an ever-evolving landscape and climate.
 In part 2 of this discussion, we have a similar conversation but from the perspective of an architect who is considered one of WATG’s rising stars – Nora Pui, Senior Project Designer, based in our Singapore office.

 12 April – Designing for Fun – We discuss designing for fun with Senior Planner, Dan Hinch.
 So much of what we talk about these days, and so much of what is on our minds, is serious stuff.
 Even when it comes to hospitality, we tend to focus on wellness, sustainability, and comfort – which are all important, of course.
 But what about fun?
 Where does that fit into the conversation and design process?
 How do you create a fun experience?
 After all, fun isn’t just for kids!